patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ```

-### Message bar with indicator and animation
+### Message bar with AI indicator styles

-You can pass the `hasAiIndicator` property to the `<MessageBar>` to give it a more pronounced AI indicator style.
-You can also pass the `isThinking` property to enable a "thinking" animation.
+To add a more pronounced AI indicator style to the message bar, pass `hasAiIndicator` to the `<MessageBar>` component.
+You can also enable a "thinking" animation by passing in `isThinking`.

-The following example shows a simplified way of how you might hanbdle the "thinking" animation: when you send a message, the `isThinking` property is set to `true`, then after 10 seconds it is set back to false to disable the animation again.
+This example shows a simplified method of handling the "thinking" animation: after a user sends a message, the `isThinking` property is set to `true` to trigger the animation, then returns to `false` after 10 seconds to halt the animation.

 ```ts file="./ChatbotMessageBarIndicatorThinking.tsx" isBeta